 That may seem like a heavy intro, but I want you to stick with me for a few minutes here and check out what I am trying to say.
 Deal?
 Alright, let’s roll into this thing…

 We have all experienced an “idea block,” which is like writer’s block but only with ideas instead of words.
 Coming up with great ideas is not going to happen all of the time and sometimes the ideas that we come up with are just plain terrible.
 I am here now to tell you that this is ok and it only means that you are human.
-I also want to challenge your current thinking by saying that bad ideas can actually be a good thing.
+It’s time to challenge your current thinking and consider that those bad ideas can actually be a good thing.

 Say what?
 You read that right, my friends so let’s keep going… Here are 3 quick reasons why bad ideas can actually end up being good for you:

 1. Coming up with ideas is the result of effort.

 When you make the effort to try something new or come up with something new, failure is imminent.
 This shouldn’t scare you or deter you from acting, it just is what it is.
 In terms of ideas, this means that all of your ideas will not be great ones, but it is still part of the process.
 Bad ideas can also be considered failed ones, but your victory lies in the fact that you are trying which is more than I can say for 90% of the people that you walk among every day.
 A bold statement, don’t you think?
 Now I have got your attention for the rest of this blog!

 When you exert effort in coming up with ideas, this forces you to expand your thinking and consider new perspectives.
 This in itself will lead to even more ideas.
 Eventually, a good one will stand out amongst the rest and you will realize that coming up with good ideas is a numbers game, like selling and everything else.
 To simplify this thought, consider this: more ideas = more good ideas!